Are you vulnerable to union organizing?

 Check out our proactive strategies that support positive employee relations.

-SMART goals apply to employees or leadership, so obviously, the specific goals will be geared towards the individual's role and level in your organization.
+Setting professional development goals can apply to employees or leadership, so obviously, the specific goals will be geared towards the individual's role and level in your organization.
 Though development goals are usually broader than performance goals because they include striving for responsibility and positions outside the current job, they should still be SMART.

-A helpful guide to begin writing SMART goals is to fill in the blanks of the following template for each goal.
+A helpful guide to begin writing career goals is to fill in the blanks of the following template for each goal.

 Take this action___________________________________